calebabutler/Stack-Lang/README.md

     >           ; finds if two numbers are greater than, adds 't' or 'f'

-    type        ; gives type of the top of the stack, 'list', 'number' or 'symbol' first       ; first item of list/string
+    type        ; gives type of the top of the stack, 'list', 'number' or 'symbol' first       ; first item of list/symbol
-    rest        ; rest of a list/string
+    rest        ; rest of a list/symbol
-    pair        ; pairing two lists, same as cons in lisp concat      ; pairs two strings or lists of any type print       ; prints top of stack
+    pair        ; pairing two lists, same as cons in lisp concat      ; pairs two symbols or lists of any type print       ; prints top of stack

     if          ; gets third value off stack, if 't' executes 2nd stack list, if 'f' executes top stack list